nawawi/gitbook-docketcache/about.md

 The only solution is to store the object caches into files.
 With WordPress, exporting the PHP objects are not easy, most plugin that implements file-based solution will `serialize` and `unserialize` the object to store and retrieve the data.

-The Docket Cache is better because it converts the object cache into plain PHP code.
-This solution is faster since WordPress can use the cache directly without running other operation.
+Docket Cache takes a better approach by turning the object cache into plain PHP code.
+This solution is faster since WordPress can use the cache directly without running other operations.

 ## How Versions Work